 - Does the team understand the cryptography behind these schemes?
 This is hard to determine unless you’re an expert yourself.
 Check their team to see if there is anyone with cryptography credentials on their team or on their list of advisors.

-Every anonymity scheme has its own sets of benefits and trade-offs and we believe that continuous exploration and research of these privacy schemes can only serve to improve blockchain privacy as a whole.
-We at Zcoin strongly believe that the Zerocoin protocol compares very favorably to other anonymity schemes by providing a very well rounded anonymity package, giving very strong anonymity using proven cryptography while remaining scalable and auditable.
-We continue to research into ways to further improve Zerocoin.
+Every anonymity scheme has its own sets of benefits and trade-offs, and we believe that continuous exploration and research of these privacy schemes can only serve to improve blockchain privacy as a whole.
+We at Zcoin strongly believe that the Zerocoin protocol combined with improvements in Sigma compares very favorably to other anonymity schemes by providing a very well-rounded anonymity package, giving very strong anonymity using proven cryptography while remaining scalable and auditable.
+Furthermore, we are committed to constantly look for new ways to further improve Zerocoin.

-I hope this article gives you a much better understanding of how various privacy tech works on the blockchain.
-An earlier version of this post was posted here.
+We hope this article gives you a much better understanding of how various privacy tech works on the blockchain.
+An earlier version of this article was posted here.